Subhasis-Sahu/SFAL-VSD/README.md

 <details>

-<summary>Day 1 - Introduction to Verilog RTL Design and Synthesis</summary>
+<summary>Module 1 - Introduction to Verilog RTL Design and Synthesis</summary>

       Design: Design is the actual verilog code or set of verilog codes which has the intended functionality to meet the required specifications.